 Extracted from the Agave tequila plant, Agave syrup is often seen as more natural than zero-calorie sweeteners.
 In reality, it contains twenty to forty percent more fructose than regular sugar.
 Moreover, Agave nectar syrups are often highly processed and more similar to high-fructose corn syrup.
 Although the Agave syrup does not raise blood sugar, but this is because it goes straight to the liver after it is absorbed, which can tax the liver.

 As more people adopt dairy-free diets, almond milk has become a popular non-dairy alternative since it is low in calories.
 While it is a good source of calcium and vitamin D, it is really low in protein, with only one or two grams per serving.
 In addition, oat milk, the newest non-dairy trend, often includes high amounts of added sugars and additives to indulge the flavor.
 Avoid flavored versions of oat or almond milks such as chocolate and vanilla, and check the ingredient list before you buy a brand.

-5. Turkey And Veggie Burgers
+5. Turkey, Veggie and Plant-Based Burgers

 6. Veggie Chips

 It may be appealing to pack your nutrients into your fun foods, but veggie chips are often so heavily processed that the nutrients and fiber have been stripped away.
 Moreover, they are fried in saturated and trans fats, meaning that they contain the same number of calories as regular potato chips.
 Veggie sticks, similarly, often contain an excess of sodium and sunflower oil.
 They are deceptively colored by only a minuscule amount of spinach or carrot powder.

 7. Fruit and Veggie Juices